Deepfakes: Seeing isn’t always believing

 Conventional explanations of misinformation typically assume that we evaluate content primarily in terms of accuracy.
 On this basis, the problem is one of misclassification: false information is mistakenly treated as true.

-In some way then deepfakes are reflecting our underlying beliefs, attitudes, sympathies, and emotions, making them visible.
+In some way, then, deepfakes are reflecting our underlying beliefs, attitudes, sympathies, and emotions, making them visible.
 The codes, signals and symbols that normally operate in the background are brought to the surface in a very salient way.
-Surely this means we can see more clearly the mechanism for the way authority is generated, how identity is signalled, how meaning is assembled.
+Surely this means we can see more clearly the mechanism for the way authority is generated, how identity is signalled, and how meaning is assembled.

 Synthetic media as expressive infrastructure

-If we see deepfakes in this way, then perhaps we can see that they are not isolated pieces of deceptive content but are part of a wider expressive ecosystem.
+If we view deepfakes this way, perhaps we can see that they are not isolated pieces of deceptive content but part of a wider expressive ecosystem.
 They share similarities with memes, satire and other symbolic forms that circulate within digital culture.
-For all of these, their role is not primarily about evidence (fake or otherwise), but communicative: all of them translate often complex beliefs and narratives into condensed, legible formats that can be rapidly interpreted and circulated.
+For all of these, their role is not primarily about evidence (fake or otherwise) but communicative: they often translate complex beliefs and narratives into condensed, legible formats that can be rapidly interpreted and circulated.
 This reinforces how they operate less as claims to be verified and more as signals to be recognised.

 A useful parallel is the political cartoon.
 During the early 19th century, British caricaturist James Gillray repeatedly depicted Napoleon Bonaparte as a tiny, petulant figure, most famously in “Maniac Ravings, or Little Boney in a Strong Fit” (1803), where he is shown thrashing wildly in a padded cell.
 The image was not intended to be an accurate representation, but to condense a broader political narrative: that Napoleon was unstable, dangerous, and illegitimate.

-A similar approach appears in wartime propaganda where the British “Careless Talk Costs Lives” posters of World War II did not document real events but pictured exaggerated scenarios such as eavesdropping enemies lurking behind everyday conversations.
+A similar approach appears in wartime propaganda, where the British “Careless Talk Costs Lives” posters of World War II did not depict real events but depicted exaggerated scenarios, such as eavesdropping enemies lurking behind everyday conversations.
 These were designed to make abstract risks visible and memorable.

 Going even further back, medieval religious imagery functioned in much the same way.
 Relics such as fragments of the “True Cross” or illustrated icons of saints were not always verified as ‘real’ in any modern sense, but they were treated as meaningful because they made belief tangible and present.

-Deepfakes follow this same logic but with an important difference: they make use of the visual grammar of reality itself.
+Deepfakes follow the same logic, but with an important difference: they use the visual grammar of reality itself.
 The example of AI-generated personas makes this clear.
-Images of fictional women in a military context circulate widely online, despite the way that details often do not hold up to scrutiny – for example, uniforms are incorrect and the scenarios are implausible.
+For example, images of fictional women in a military context circulate widely online, despite the way that details often do not hold up to scrutiny – uniforms are incorrect, and the scenarios are implausible.

-But clearly what matters is not plausibility, but composition, as the images are a tight cluster of cues based around sexuality, authority and nationalism all in a single, highly understandable frame.
+But clearly, what matters is not plausibility but composition, as the images form a tight cluster of cues centred on sexuality, authority, and nationalism, all within a single, highly understandable frame.

 Non-binary belief and the persistence of influence

-It feels at times that a key policy concern about deepfakes is that belief in their message is binary: in other words, we either accept or reject a claim made by the deepfake which means that exposing content as false should therefore reduce its impact.
+It feels, at times, that a key policy concern about deepfakes is that belief in their message is binary: we either accept or reject a claim made by a deepfake, which means that exposing content as false should reduce its impact.

-However, there is plenty of evidence to suggest that belief is less a binary true-false and more often provisional: we might both be dubious about the claim in a deepfake but at the same time still finding it meaningful or worth sharing.
+However, there is plenty of evidence to suggest that belief is less a binary true-false and more often provisional: we might both be dubious about the claim in a deepfake, yet still find it meaningful or worth sharing.

 This aligns with what philosopher Daniel Dennett describes as “belief in belief”, as well as sociological accounts of how individuals maintain multiple, sometimes contradictory, commitments.
 These positions suggest that belief is often less about arriving at a settled judgement of truth and more about maintaining a workable orientation to the world.
 People may hold onto ideas not because they are fully convinced, but because those ideas feel right, are socially reinforced, or simply support a broader worldview they are invested in.